With a legacy of poster design and surreal art, Switzerland is more creative than its organized image would betray.

 The great outdoors is the subject for the illustrations and animated GIFs of Jamie Oliver Aspinall.
 His simple characters speak volumes about the people we meet on hikes every weekend.
 There is plenty here for kids, too.

 His charming woodland creature tattoos are available under his Schnuppe moniker.

 Operating on the fringes of collage and digital art, the work of Julia Geiser has an ethereal quality about it.
 It occupies a kind of Victoriana nostalgia niche, yet still feels very 2017 thanks to her technique of using images found online.

 The surreal juxtapositions constantly surprise and delight.
 There is a hint of Monty Python’s Terry Gilliam to them, too.
 And her "blob’s life" series of GIFs are sure to bring a smile to your face.

 In the book "The End of Bon Voyage", a classic tale of seafaring is brought to life through line drawing.
 The devastation of a shipwreck and the haunted eyes of a sea captain are rendered all the more intense by the medium of the felt-tipped pen.
 Meanwhile, try and spot the hidden penguin in the chaotic illustration of Moby Dick for Penguin’s audio-books series.

 Bernese illustrator Jared Muralt is a master at his craft.
 Peek through his sketchbooks on his website for an insight into his process.

-His "apples" stamp series for the country of Liechtenstein are particularly inviting.
+His "apples" stamp series for the country of Liechtenstein is particularly inviting.
 If this is not your taste, his Swiss dinosaur stamps are just as beautiful - and a tad more dangerous.

 A giant of the contemporary illustration scene, you cannot have missed Lodge’s clown image on last year’s Circus Knie posters.
 This image is indicative of his ability to create characters and scenes that ask more questions than they answer.